 - After you establish your payment setup, you’ll find an “Account setup” tab next to the “Payment setup” tab.
 Click on that to finish setting up your account.

 From there, follow the links to confirm your email, link your debit card for Instant Transfers to your bank if you wish, link your bank account, make your business name clear for customers, and, should you so desire, get the PayPal Business Debit Mastercard.

 Depending on the payment options you selected earlier, you’re going to need to choose between the three available payment packages for accepting payments online, which we discussed in the Types Of PayPal Business Accounts section earlier.

 Bear in mind that to implement many of the features on offer with a PayPal business account, you’ll need a developer to help you do the heavy lifting.

 Another feature you can sign up for on PayPal’s website is PayPal Zettle, a suite of POS services that allows you to accept offline payments via a mobile POS app and a PayPal card reader of your choosing.
 You’ll find the PayPal Zettle page under the Tools drop-down menu in the toolbar on your PayPal dashboard.

-After signing up for PayPal Zettle, you can choose from between four different ready-made POS store kits along with a selection of supporting hardware.
-And for mPOS functionality, you can order one of the two available Zettle mobile card readers ($29 and $79 respectively) and pair them with the free Zettle POS app.
+After signing up for PayPal Zettle, you can choose between four different ready-made POS store kits along with a selection of supporting hardware.
+And for mPOS functionality, you can order the Zettle mobile card reader ($29 for the first reader, $79 for each subsequent one) and pair it with the free Zettle POS app.